 “Gastroesophageal reflux disease (GERD) is a chronic digestive disease that occurs when stomach acid or, occasionally, bile flows back (refluxes) into your food pipe (esophagus).
-The backwash of acid irritates the lining of your esophagus and causes GERD signs and symptoms.” – Mayo ClinicWorked well for me.
-Order cialis from canada?
+The backwash of acid irritates the lining of your esophagus and causes GERD signs and symptoms.” – Mayo ClinicWorked well for me. ?
 Brand and generic drugs are therapeutically and chemically equivalent.

 In his article, Chris goes against the mainstream and suggests that GERD is not simply a question of excessive stomach acid, like most doctors would have us believe.
 The blame is usually placed upon “fatty” or “greasy” foods causing an excess of acid, but Chris doesn’t agree:

 “What if GERD is not caused by acid burning the esophagus?

 In a 2009 study Souza and colleagues connected the esophagus directly to the duodenum (the upper part of the small intestine) in a group of rats, thus permitting acid to reflux freely into the esophagus.
 (5) To their surprise, it took 3 weeks for damage to the esophagus to occur.
 Commenting on the results, senior author Stuart Spechler said:

 That doesn’t make sense if GERD is really the result of an acid burn, as we were all taught in medical school.
 Chemical injuries develop immediately.
 If you spill battery acid on your hand, you don’t have to wait a month to see the damage.